 Case 2: Stagnation through Lack of Innovation

 Most tax compliance systems that large enterprises operate seem great when viewed as a whole.
 However, the closer one looks at these systems, the more it becomes apparent that they’re cobbled together pieces of tax compliance software that were forced to work together.
-As companies expand into new frontiers, each country they add to their coverage adds one more type of tax compliance that they need to conform to.
+As companies expand into new frontiers, each country they add to their coverage adds one more type of lawyer compliance that they need to conform to.

 Some of the recommendations from local authorities for changing of e-invoicing standards also come with ridiculously small warning.
 Smaller companies might not be definitively affected since their business is usually on a local or regional scale.
 Foreign companies end up having to spend a lot of merely getting their tax systems compliant within the given time frame, sacrificing resources they might have otherwise dedicated to innovation and improvement.

 Simplification makes a business more comfortable to operate.
 The more moving parts or running systems a company integrates into its business structure, the more human resources, time, and effort it takes to monitor and maintain those systems.
 Companies have started to view simplification along the lines of paring down multiple disparate systems into a single business information system, either using an offline SAP installation or S/4HANA.

 As a company starts to expand into new markets, new tax compliance rules come into effect, forcing companies to find unique pieces of software to cobble together to deal with these new regulations.
 The result is that the company ends up with a maze-like structure for its e-invoicing system, which might give the right answer for an invoice, but is frustratingly complex to maintain.